bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/book-of-eclipse.md

 >
 > The Song of Suffering (The First Shadow 8:1 – 8:8)
 >
-> 8:1 And the faithful mourned,-
+> 8:1 And the faithful mourned, yet within their hearts, they carried the knowledge that Alfgram’s spirit walked in unseen realms.
-> -yet within their hearts, they carried the knowledge that Alfgram’s spirit walked in unseen realms.
-They whispered his name in darkness and sang of him in hidden places, their voices like prayers to the First Shadow.
+> They whispered his name in darkness and sang of him in hidden places, their voices like prayers to the First Shadow.
 >
 > 8:5 They sang hymns not of comfort but of fierce resolve, hymns that echoed through the caves, each line a prayer of loyalty to Alfgram, the Shepherd in Darkness.
 >